Neuropsychological and Educational Assessments

 Injuries sustained before or after birth can affect cognition and behaviour.
 Neuropsychological assessment identifies areas of impairment and guides rehabilitation strategies.

-What is involved in a Neuropsychology and Educational Assessment?
+What is involved in a Neuropsychological and Educational Assessment?

 A neuropsychology assessment is a thorough evaluation designed to understand how a young person’s brain functions and how this impacts their learning, behaviour, and everyday life.
 The assessment process typically involves several key components:

-We begin by meeting with the family (and sometimes the young person) to gather detailed information about developmental history, medical background, educational experiences, and current concerns.
+We meet with young people and caregivers to gather detailed information about developmental history, medical background, educational experiences, and current concerns.

-The core of the assessment involves a series of structured tasks and tests that evaluate cognitive skills such as:
+The core of the assessment involves a series of structured tasks that evaluate cognitive skills such as:

 • Attention and concentration